 “What cinema should be.”
 “A rapturous magnum opus.”
 “A rare kind of masterpiece.”
 “The best movie of the year.”
 “Trying to review it is a bit like trying to review all of life.”

-These are the kind of effusive conclusions being made about Roma, the new film from Oscar-winning director Alfonso Cuarón (Gravity, Children of Men, Harry Potter and The Prisoner of Azkaban) and Netflix.
+These are the kind of effusive conclusions being made about Roma, a film from Oscar-winning director Alfonso Cuarón (Gravity, Children of Men, Harry Potter and The Prisoner of Azkaban) and Netflix.

-Yet this … movie is up for two Golden Globes, is considered a shoe-in for an Oscar nomination, and according to move review aggregator Rotten Tomatoes has been praised by 97 per cent of critics.
+Yet according to movie review aggregator Rotten Tomatoes it has been praised by 97 per cent of critics.

 So what is it about Roma that’s got everyone so excited?